johto/BladePSGI/README.md

 Requirements
 ------------

-The only supported platforms are OS X and Linux.
-Windows support seems unlikely, but adding support for BSDs should be relatively straightforward.
+The only currently supported platform is Linux.

 Building the binary requires cmake version 2.8 or later and a C++11 compatible compiler.